 We can agree, then, that our final end is flourishing while disagreeing as to what it is that constitutes flourishing, whether virtue, pleasure, or whatever.
 Whether this produces a problem depends on how flourishing is specified.
 It is arguable, though I shan't be arguing it here, that Epicurus, who is a hedonist, and thinks that we achieve our final end by seeking pleasure, does become liable to a problem of the same type as those that afflict consequentialism.
 For he tells us that we shall achieve flourishing by seeking pleasure, and, although he also tells us that this is strongly circumscribed in ways that thoughtless pleasure-seekers get wrong, it is still my pleasure that I seek as a way to my flourishing.
-And this does look egoistic-it looks like a claim that I will flourish only if I put my own interests first as against those of others.
+And this does look egoistic -- it looks like a claim that I will flourish only if I put my own interests first as against those of others.
 Epicurus tells us that as a matter of fact I will not get this pleasure unless I live according to the virtues, but it was pointed out already by ancient critics that this is not very plausible unless we reinterpret what the virtues are.
 Thus it does seem that an Epicurean's theory tells her to achieve her end in an indirect way.
 This way requires her to pursue virtue, if she is to do so properly, in a way which hides from herself the fact that she is trying to achieve her aim of flourishing by getting herself into the right state of pleasure; and, if she is clear about her pursuit of pleasure, it requires her to redefine the virtues and what they require.
-Obviously, there will be problems in producing a unified account of the Epicurean's deliberations.17 being virtuous is the right way to achieve flourishing, and on this view flourishing is not a state of myself, as it is for hedonists, nor is it a matter of my good as opposed to yours, as it arguably has to be for Epicurus.
+Obviously, there will be problems in producing a unified account of the Epicurean's deliberations.

+But this problem does not afflict versions of eudaimonism which claim that my flourishing is to be achieved through my being virtuous.
+For this is the claim that being virtuous is the right way to achieve flourishing, and on this view flourishing is not a state of myself, as it is for hedonists, nor is it a matter of my good as opposed to yours, as it arguably has to be for Epicurus.
 For, if I achieve flourishing through being virtuous, my flourishing will be constituted by my virtuous activity, which is focused on others as much as on myself.
 In this it is unlike a pleasant state of myself, which I might well aim to produce in a way which focuses on me at the expense of others.